ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-licensing.md

 ## VMware vSphere version
 {: #vs_orderinginstances-vsphere-version}

-Select the VMware vSphere® version for your instance.
-If you want to use vSphere 8, consider the following information:
+VMware vSphere® Enterprise Plus 8 is selected by default.
+When you use vSphere 8, consider the following information:
 * For new instances, you can use only VMware vCenter Server® 8.
 * vSAN storage is not supported with vSphere 8.
 * SAP-certified Cascade Lake servers are not supported with vSphere 8.